 From the coworking wiki: “Coworking is redefining the way we do work.
 The idea is simple: that independent professionals and those with workplace flexibility work better together than they do alone.
 Coworking answers the question that so many face when working from home: “Why isn’t this as fun as I thought it would be?”
 Beyond just creating better places to work, coworking spaces are built around the idea of community-building and sustainability.
 Coworking spaces agree to uphold the values set forth by those who developed the concept in the first place: collaboration, community, sustainability, openness, and accessibility.
 Read all about it on this wiki or via the Coworking Google Group

-Conveniently, DESKMAG and their partners recently completed the first global coworking survey.
-We’ve sampled from a few articles that report the results.
+Conveniently, DESKMAG does yearly global coworking surveys.
+We’ve sampled from a few articles.

 Why people use coworking, from a March 2011 article from DESKMAG: